The Wente torus

 You should regard the syllabus as a contract between you and the students.
 Since the syllabus will serve as a resource for resolving issues should a dispute arise, please include sufficient information regarding the course and your expectations.

 4. General records.
 You are required to maintain records pertaining to the activities of your class, such as attendance records and student grades.
 You must keep your records through the subsequent semester; this is important, since these will be examined in the event of a dispute or question initiated by a student.
-You must submit your final grade sheet and two copies of final exams to the department secretary at the end of the semester.
+You must submit your final grade sheet and one copy of final exams to the department secretary at the end of the semester.

-6. Announce Course Prerequisites.
-Your students must have met prerequisites for your course.
-If unsure about course prerequisites, consult with the associate chair or the coordinator of the course.
+If you have any questions about these policies, please consult with the associate chair or the coordinator of the course.

+• Dropping a Class.
 During the first 15 calendar days of the semester a student may drop a class with no record on his/her transcript.

-1. Get the associate chairs approval to give the "IN".
+1. Get the associate chair's approval to give the "IN".

 3. Give the associate chair the completed and signed form.

-16. Student Problems.
+17. Student Problems.
 If any problems on procedures, student relations, testing, etc. occur, please confer with the associate chair.

-18. Professionalism.
+19. Professionalism.
 In accepting this teaching position, you have made a serious commitment, not only to the department, but to your students.
 Perhaps the most important aspect of professionalism revolves around honoring this commitment and being able to meet the aspects of it that you have set forth for your students.
 Aspects of professionalism include the following:

 • Respect your students.
 It is important that you are sensitive to and respect the needs and backgrounds of your students.